 FCAW-SS (flux-cored self-shielded) – 75 – 85%

 SAW (submerged arc) – 99% (does not include flux)

 MCAW (metal-core) – 94-98%

 At first glance you may assume that SMAW is the worst in terms of efficiency.
 This is true of its depositions efficiency.
 For every pound of stick electrode that you buy only about two thirds of it become weld metal,.
 The rest is stub loss and slag.
 On top of that SMAW is a true manual process, meaning there is no automatic feeding of the electrode.
 This makes SMAW a very inefficient process.
 However, there are cases where the ability to change electrode types and diameters quickly can increase efficiency.
 SMAW is typically most efficient in maintenance and in some outdoor applications where it becomes difficult to haul around cylinders of gas and/or portable wire feeders.

 SAW has the highest electrode efficiency and in long, flat, straight joints it will be the most efficient.
-But again, you are limited to flat and horizontal positions.
+It is also extremely beneficial in circumferential groove welds as those done in pressure vessels.
+SAW is also the prefered process for hardfacing of mill rolls and other type of continuous welding when applying hardfacing.
+However, with SAW you are limited to flat and horizontal positions.